coffee-at-midnight/my-gatsby-blog/README.md

-# Learning Gatsby 🚀
+# Blog project with Gatsby 🚀

-I hope you're happy now!
+A blog implemented with Gatsby as an SSG (Static Site Generator) and Markdown/MDX as an LML (Lightweight Markup Language).